Kingston Arms Apartments: History

 A building permit was initially issued to Albert A. Rose for the Kingston Arms in 1916; however, due to a lawsuit relating to the ownership of the land, construction of the building was delayed until 1924.
 Construction took place during 1924-25.
 The building remained in Rose's hands through the Great Depression, but ownership changed in about 1937.
 The building has remained as apartments throughout its life.
-It is currently owned by Messiah Housing Corporation, which purchase the building in 1990 and refurbished twice since then.
+It is currently owned by Messiah Housing Corporation, which purchased the building in 1990 and refurbished twice since then.
 Messiah Housing also owns the nearby Saint Paul Manor Apartments and El Tovar Apartments.